Hakone Ekiden: Leg 2 (23.1 km) From Tsurumi to Totsuka

 After departing the Tsurumi relay station, the runners reach Yokohama Station before following National Route 1 on their way to Totsuka relay station.
 As part of the traditional 53 Stations of the Tōkaidō, the runners will face a significant uphill climb at Gontazaka at the 13 km mark.
-The last 3 km section is also made up of a combination of uphill climbs and downhill descents.
+The last 3 km section at Totsuka (Sometimes called “Totsuka no Kabe (戸塚の壁) or “Totsuka wall”) is also made up of a combination of uphill climbs and downhill descents.

-As this is the longest leg of the race, the fastest runner in each team traditionally runs on this course as it has influence on the overall pace of the race.
+As this is the longest leg of the race, the fastest runner in each team traditionally runs on this course.
+In addition, the overseas runner for international schools usually runs this course.
+This is a decisive leg in the Hakone Ekiden, not because it is the longest one and decides the winner, but rather because this leg sets the stage for later legs.

+This is the type of leg in which going too fast can easily cause a loss of stamina in the latter half.

 The leg is often referred to as Leg 2 of Flowers (花の2区) in reference to its often star-studded runners and status.